HiveTalk/swarm/README.md

 bouquet and sakura.
 They are early prototypes so beware when syncing, there might be issues.
 Bouquet is good for bulk syncing, Sakura is good for individual file mirroring.

+Buggy Notes:
+- Sakura syncs images well but videos might sync to type application/octet-stream and then they are binaries, will need to fix this on tha sakura
+- Sakura takes a really long time to login be patient
+- Bouquet syncing is inconsistent, unclear why
+- Bouquet - there is a cors error on the bouquet on vercel but not on original bouquet

 WARNING: Swarm server is small, so we might run out of space, also max 100MB uploads

 Please do test it out as proof of concept